How COVID-19 Affects Your Financial Goals with The Fiscal Femme

 When a person plans for a big trip, move, or even pricey salon visit, the sooner they start saving, the less it’ll hurt.

-This is where tools like SoFi Money® vaults can come in handy.
-Budgeters can set aside small amounts of money each month in a special cash management account, so when the day comes to pay, settling the bill feels painless.
+This is where tools like SoFi Checking and Savings® vaults can come in handy.
+Budgeters can set aside small amounts of money each month in a special checking and savings account, so when the day comes to pay, settling the bill feels painless.

 Step 5: Looking into Refinancing